-Add some style to your kitchen with this functional and decorative Fair Trade salt cellar.
+Add some style to your kitchen with a highly decorative and useful Fair Trade ceramic salt cellar.

-The beautiful patterns have been etched by hand in Nigaragua by using sharpened bicycle spokes in a technique called “scrafitto.”
+The beautiful patterns have been etched by hand in Nicaragua by using sharpened bicycle spokes in a technique called “scrafitto.”

 It also comes with a beautifully convenient (and sustainably sourced!) tropical hardwood spoon – allowing you to scoop out the ideal amount of salt.

 Salt cellar – 12.5cm wide x 13.5cm tall.

 Spoon: – 12 cm x 3 cm